MicrosoftDocs/azure-management-docs/articles/azure-arc/servers/learn/tutorial-assign-policy-portal.md

 ## Next steps

 In this tutorial, you assigned a policy definition to a scope and evaluated its compliance report.
 The policy definition validates that all the resources in the scope are compliant and identifies which ones aren't.
-Now you are ready to monitor your Azure Arc-enabled servers machine by enabling [VM insights](/azure/azure-monitor/vm/vminsights-overview).
+Now you're ready to monitor your Azure Arc-enabled servers machine by enabling [VM insights](/azure/azure-monitor/vm/vminsights-overview).

 To learn how to monitor and view the performance, running process and their dependencies from your machine, continue to the tutorial: